 Modern BIOS Management uses a custom built PowerShell script that is invoked during operating system deployment.
 This script automatically detects the manufacturer, SystemSKU/BaseBoard value (used instead of model), operating system version and architecture being deployed and matches that information against the system being deployed in order to determine the matching BIOS package that should be downloaded.

 After successful completion of the Invoke-CMDownloadBIOSPackage.ps1 step, a task sequence variable (OSDBiosPackage) will be set if a matching update package is found.
 The next step is to initialise the BIOS update process, this is done using manufacturer specific scripts listed below.
-At present Dell and Lenovo are supported, HP support will follow shortly.
+Dell, Lenovo and HP are supported.

 (2018-01-10) Updates for running script in the Full OS and other minor tweaks

 Unable to establish a connection to ConfigMgr WebService

 An error occured while calling ConfigMgr WebService for a list of available packages

 An error occured while calling ConfigMgr WebService to determine OS Image version

 An error occured while calling ConfigMgr WebService to determine OS Image architecture